Create a Maintenance Plan (Maintenance Plan Design Surface)

 Select the tools you want to appear in the Toolbox, and then click OK.

 Adding maintenance plan tasks to the Toolbox also makes them available in the Maintenance Plan Wizard.
-For more information on the individual tasks above, see Using SQL Server Management Studio under Start the Maintenance Plan Wizard.
+For more information on the individual tasks above, see Using Maintenance Plan Wizard under Start the Maintenance Plan Wizard.

 To define a workflow between tasks: